MulBiNeul/26-1_Deep_Learning/README.md

 # 26-1 Deep Learning — Foundation Model Experiments

-This repository explores multiple **foundation models from Hugging Face** across different computer vision tasks.
+This repository is for Deep Learning Class in Korea University, exploring multiple **foundation models from Hugging Face**.
-Each project was developed independently and later integrated into this unified repository.
+Each project was developed independently.

 ---